TinyyDev/Door-Entry-Automated-System/README.md

 3. **Door Control:** If a person is entering the room, the microcontroller activates the door control mechanism, causing the door to open.
 If a person is leaving, it closes the door after a delay to ensure safe passage.
 4. **Safety Features:** The system includes safety features to prevent the door from closing on a person who is still inside the room.
 This can be achieved using additional sensors or pressure plates near the doorway.
 5. **User Interface:** Users can interact with the system through a user-friendly interface.
 They can adjust sensitivity settings, choose manual control, or temporarily disable the automation.

-# Benefits
-- **Convenience**: No need to manually open or close the door when entering or leaving a room.
-- **Energy Savings**: Reduced energy consumption due to shorter door-open durations.
-- **Improved Accessibility**: Particularly beneficial for individuals with mobility challenges.
-- **Security**: Enhances home security by ensuring doors are closed when not in use.
-- **Customization**: Customize settings to suit your preferences and specific room requirements.